sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

     function.
 If no specific block modifier is defined there, this is the one that gets returned.

-    :param res_name:    :class:`str` ff specific residue name this block modifier is supposed to be related
+    :param res_name:    Forcefield specific residue name this block modifier is supposed to be related to

-    :param ter_name:    :class:`str` name of the default n-terminal block modifier for this residue
+    :param ter_name:    Name of the default n-terminal block modifier for this residue

+    :type res_name:     :class:`str`
+    :type ter_name:     :class:`str`

   .. method:: AssignFFSpecificNames(ent,[,reverse = False])